justinformentin/x-rsync/README.md

 # x-sync

-A tiny rsync-style deployment tool built for Node/TypeScript using **SFTP + SHA-256 diffing**.
+A tiny rsync-style tool built for Node/TypeScript using **SFTP + SHA-256 diffing**.

-It lets you **deploy only changed files** to a remote server over SSH — no rsync or native binaries required.
+It lets you **sync only changed files** to a remote server over SSH — no rsync or native binaries required.
 Works on **Windows, macOS, and Linux**.

 ---